dotnet/training-tutorials/content/fsharp/getting-started/writing-your-first.md

 ```

 It's tradition in programming to have your first program in a new language or platform display "Hello World!".
-You can run your new C# application by typing ``dotnet restore``, which will bring in any dependencies it has via [NuGet](http://nuget.org), and then type ``dotnet run``:
+You can run your new F# application by typing ``dotnet restore``, which will bring in any dependencies it has via [NuGet](http://nuget.org), and then type ``dotnet run``:

     dotnet restore
     (packages are restored)